thomas-haslwanter/scikit-kinematics/README.rst

     - xio
     - YEI

-Compatible with Python 2 and 3.
+Compatible with 3 only (Python 2 is no longer tested).

 Dependencies